bootdotdev/learn-cicd-starter/README.md

 go build -o notely && ./notely
 ```

+This course will definitely be worth it, I hope ;-)

-*This starts the server in non-database mode.* It will serve a simple webpage at `http://localhost:8000`.
+_This starts the server in non-database mode._ It will serve a simple webpage at `http://localhost:8000`.

-You do *not* need to set up a database or any interactivity on the webpage yet.
+You do _not_ need to set up a database or any interactivity on the webpage yet.
 Instructions for that will come later in the course!